 - Visible debris underneath or between the keys may be removed by vacuuming or shaking. - Canned, pressurized air may be used to clean debris from under the keys.
 Caution should be used as too much air pressure can dislodge lubricants applied under the wide keys. - If you remove a key, use a specially designed key puller to prevent damage to the keys.
-This tool is available through many electronic supply outlets. - CAUTION: Never remove a wide leveled key (like the space bar) from the keyboard.
-If these keys are improperly removed or installed, the keyboard may not function properly. - Cleaning under a key may be done with a swab moistened with isopropyl alcohol and squeezed out.
+This tool is available through many electronic supply outlets.

+CAUTION: Never remove a wide leveled key (like the space bar) from the keyboard.
+If these keys are improperly removed or installed, the keyboard may not function properly.

+• Cleaning under a key may be done with a swab moistened with isopropyl alcohol and squeezed out.
 Be careful not to wipe away lubricants necessary for proper key functions.
 Use tweezers to remove any fibers or dirt in confined areas.
 Allow the parts to air dry before reassembly.

-Cleaning the monitor
+Cleaning the display

-- Wipe the monitor screen with a clean cloth moistened with water or with a towelette designed for cleaning monitors.
+Wipe the screen with a clean cloth moistened with water or with a towelette designed for cleaning displays.
 Do not use sprays or aerosols directly on the screen; the liquid may seep into the housing and damage a component.
-Never use solvents or flammable liquids on the monitor. - To clean the monitor body follow the procedures in Cleaning the Computer Case on page 18.
+Never use solvents or flammable liquids on the display.